SeanKilleen/seankilleen.github.io/_posts/2020-04-29-infrastructure-as-code-on-azure-using-terraform.md

 }
 ```

-* Add a variables file or section
+* Add a variables file or section, e.g. `myvars.tfvars` and add the following variables to it:

 ```hcl
 variable "AzureSubscriptionId" {